ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/new-code-generation-pipeline.png)
 _Our new pipeline for generating AI code samples_

-First, we swapped our data source to use the [github-code-clean](https://huggingface.co/datasets/codeparrot/github-code-clean) dataset, in which the code files had been filtered to remove files that are auto-generated, have short line lengths, or a high proportion of non-alphanumeric characters.
+First, we swapped our data source to use the [github-code-clean](https://huggingface.co/datasets/codeparrot/github-code-clean) dataset, containing 115 million code files taken from GitHub.
+These files had been filtered to remove files that are auto-generated, have short line lengths, or a high proportion of non-alphanumeric characters.

+Using this dataset posed some risks because it was likely to be a training dataset for the LLMs we were using to calculate Binoculars score, which could lead to scores which were lower than expected for human-written code.
+However, the size of the models were small compared to the size of the github-code-clean dataset, and we were randomly sampling this dataset to produce the datasets used in our investigations.
+Therefore, it was very unlikely that the models had memorized the files contained in our datasets.
+Therefore, the benefits in terms of increased data quality outweighed these relatively small risks.

 We had also identified that using LLMs to extract functions wasn't particularly reliable, so we changed our approach for extracting functions to use [tree-sitter](https://tree-sitter.github.io/tree-sitter/), a code parsing tool which can programmatically extract functions from a file.